nate-gillman/professional-site/README.md

 # professional-site

-This is the repo for my academic website.
+This used to be the repo for my academic/professional website... now it is the branch that I use when I need to re-route to my stable url.

 Notes to self: